 For more information on using UrbanFootprint's parcel canvas, refer to this knowledge base article.

 The Context Area can be used to define the surrounding context for your project location.
 The context area defines the scope for the reference layers that will be added to the project.

 Setting the context area is optional.
 The context area you set will appear in your project's layer list as an unpaintable canvas.
 If no context area is set when the project is created, no additional context layers will be added to the layer list and the project area itself will be used for context.

 As you type in your project's context area, UrbanFootprint will match against the jurisdictions we have data for.
 The list of jurisdictions includes places (cities, towns, etc.), counties, and core-based statistical area.

 Once the project is created, it is not possible to change the Context Area.

 Select the Create button to begin the process of having UrbanFootprint create your project.vAfter selecting the Create button, UrbanFootprint will automatically open the newly created project.

 The newly created project contains the following layers:

-- (Project) Canvas: The canvas containing the building and place types and other curated data about land use and built form.
+- Base Canvas: The canvas containing the building and place types and other curated data about land use and built form.

 - Project Area: A reference layer showing the project area's boundary (in black).

-- Context Area Canvas: The base canvas for the contextual area for comparison or background.
+- Context Area Land Use: The base canvas for the contextual area for comparison or background.

 - Context Area: A reference layer showing the context area's boundary (in red).